foryoung10/NYTaxiAnalytics/README.md

 The main design of the api is to let Big query do the heavy lifting whenever possible.
 Big query can process large volumes of datasets very quickly.

-Thus for 2 of the endpoints **Average speed in the past 24 hours** and **Total trips per day is a direct load** loads from Big query processing.
+For 2 of the endpoints **Average speed in the past 24 hours** and **Total trips per day is a direct load**, data is procesed by Bigquery and written to database.
+The api queries from the database.
+DB migration script is provided to pull data from Bigquery and writing to database.

-For the **Fare heatmap** data some processing is needed from the bigquery data.
+For the **Fare heatmap** data some processing is needed from the raw bigquery data.

 There are 2 packages
 **taxi**: Package for the taxi entity contains handler, model, queries, repositories, service